Latent-Space Causal Discovery from Indirect Neuroimaging Observations: Experiments

-\textbf{Baselines.} We compare \textsc{\methodname} against standard two-stage pipelines that combine signal inversion or deconvolution with linear or neural causal discovery.
-For EEG, baselines include classical source localization methods (MNE \citep{hamalainen1994interpreting}, sLORETA \citep{pascual2002sloreta}, DeepSIF \cite{sun2022deep}) paired with Granger causality \citep{granger1969investigating} or VAR \citep{lutkepohl2005new}, as well as neural baselines based on temporal convolutional networks (TCNs) \citep{bai2018tcn} and graph neural networks (GNNs) \citep{kipf2017semi}.
-For fMRI, we evaluate HRF deconvolution methods (FIR and Wiener) \citep{glover1999deconvolution} combined with Granger causality or VAR, together with recent neural causal models such as TCDF \citep{nadeau2018tcdf} and CNN-based estimators.
-Complete baseline definitions and hyperparameters are provided in Appendix~\ref{appendix:baselines}.
+\textbf{Baselines.} We compare against standard \emph{two-stage} pipelines that decouple (i) inversion or deconvolution from (ii) linear or learned causal discovery.
+For EEG, this includes classical source localization (MNE, sLORETA, DeepSIF) paired with Granger/VAR and with TCN/GNN-based structure learners; for fMRI, FIR/Wiener deconvolution followed by Granger/VAR, rDCM, and neural baselines (TCDF, CNN).
+This family isolates the benefit of joint physics-aware inversion and latent causal modeling; CausalMamba is discussed as related sequence-modeling work but is not included as a head-to-head baseline because it is not designed for whole-brain indirect neuroimaging with modality-specific forward physics.
+Full names, implementation details, and hyperparameters are in Appendix~\ref{appendix:baselines}.